Bergeson History, Family Crest & Coats of Arms

-England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Bergeson family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Sussex.
 The name is derived from the Middle English word burge(i)s, or the Old French word burgeis which both mean "inhabitant and freeman of a fortified town."
-CITATION[CLOSE]

 Early Origins of the Bergeson family